-At Berkley children are provided breakfast, snack and lunch every day.
+At Berkley children are provided lunch and an afternoon snack.
 Food choices are chosen based on the Child and Adult Care Food Program (CACFP) guidelines.
 Diet restrictions such as allergies are taken into account when documented by a physician.
 No food substitutions are allowed by CACFP without a medical food substitution record.
 Children should not bring any food to the center unless required by special diet or food allergies.
 If food needs to be brought in for one of these reasons, it must be labeled with the child's name and date.
 Food that comes from home for sharing among the children (in the instance of celebrations) must be either whole fruits or commercially prepared packaged foods in factory-sealed containers with an ingredient label.
-Berkley will provide soy milk for children who may not have cow's milk; however a medical food substitution form must be completed by your physician.
-If your child needs a food substitute please contact the director.
-Children with food allergies are provided with a substitute food, for example, if a child cannot eat meat then a bean or cheese protein may be substituted.
-Children are required to brush their teeth once a day after lunch.
+Berkley will provide soy milk for children who may not have cow's milk; however, a medical food substitution form must be completed by your physician.
+If your child needs a food substitute, please contact the director.
+Children with food allergies are provided with a substitute food, for example, if a child cannot eat meat, then a bean or cheese protein may be substituted.